Hans Zorn

 Hans Zorn (27 October 1891 – 2 August 1943) was a German general in the Wehrmacht during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves of Nazi Germany.
-Zorn was killed on 2 August 1943 by Soviet fire during Operation Kutuzov.
+Zorn was killed on 2 August 1943 by Soviet airstrike during Operation Kutuzov.
 He was posthumously awarded the Oak leaves to his Knight's Cross on 3 September 1943.